jpforcioli/github_howto_jsonrpc_api/013_adom_management.rst

 How to manage the ADOM and Device Display Options?
 --------------------------------------------------

-Starting with FMG 7.0.1 (Mantis #0716016), FMG JSON RPC API introduces new endpoints.
+Starting with FMG 7.0.1 (#0716016), FMG JSON RPC API introduces new endpoints.

 The only important item of interest is that the prefix URL also changed from: